awesome-schedule/plannable/docs/Backend Specification.md

 }
 ```

-It should give a JSON response indicating whether the action is performed successfully
+It should give a JSON response indicating whether the action is performed successfully.
+Also, if the action is rename, the complete version history of the profile after rename should be given.

 ```js
 {